chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 I focus on three things: what's most important, using what we have, and clear communication.

 First, I work with the team to decide what features we must deliver and what can wait.
-At my last job, when we had a tight deadline for a monitoring feature, I built the basic functions first, then added extra features later.
+At my last job, when we had a tight deadline for a feature, I built the basic functions first, then added extra features later.

 Second, I use existing code and tools instead of building everything new.
 This saves time and reduces mistakes.

-Third, I give daily updates and tell people about problems early, not at the last minute.
+Third, I tell people about problems early, not at the last minute.
 If we need to change the plan, I explain the options clearly.

 I'm happy to work extra hours when needed, but I try to keep code quality good so we don't create bigger problems later.

+### AI

+> How do you use AI tools in your development workflow?

+I actively use AI tools like Claude, ChatGPT, and Gemini in my development workflow.
+They're excellent for research, documentation lookup, and helping with simple coding tasks, this significantly improves my development speed.

+However, I see AI as a powerful assistant, not a replacement.
+Complex architecture decisions and full project development still require developer expertise.

+At Toyou Feiji, I also worked on integrating AI into our workflow.
+We built an AI chat tool using RAGflow that helped our support team handle customer service issues.
+This tool automated responses to common questions and helped our support team focus on more complex cases.

 ## Questions